leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     example : (∃x : U, P) ↔ P :=
     iff.intro
       (assume h1 : ∃x, P,
         exists.elim h1 $
         assume x (h2 : P),
         h2)
       (assume h1 : P,
         exists.intro u h1)

-It is subtle: the proof does not go through if we do not declare a variable ``u`` of type ``U``, even though ``u`` does not appear in the statement of the theorem.
-The semantics of first-order logic, discussed in the next chapter, presuppose that the universe is nonempty.
-In Lean, however, it is possible for a type to be empty, and so the proof above depends on the fact that there is an element ``u`` in ``U``.
+This is subtle: the proof does not go through if we do not declare a variable ``u`` of type ``U``, even though ``u`` does not appear in the statement of the theorem.
+This highlights a difference between first-order logic and the logic implemented in Lean.
+In natural deduction, we can prove :math:`\forall x \; P(x) \to \exists x \; P(x)`, which shows that our proof system implicitly assumes that the universe has at least one object.
+In contrast, the statement ``(∀ x : U, P x) → ∃ x : U, P x`` is not provable in Lean.
+In other words, in Lean, it is possible for a type to be empty, and so the proof above requires an explicit assumption that there is an element ``u`` in ``U``.

 .. comments (TODO: restore this with pattern matching)